iTwin/imodel-native/iModelJsNodeAddon/README-Private.md

 To force a rebuild of individual parts, do this:

-`bb -s"iModelJsNodeAddon;BuildAll" re DgnPlatformDLL iModelJsNodeAddonLib* MakePackages`
+`bb -s"iModelJsNodeAddon;BuildAll" re DgnPlatformDLL iModelJs*

 ***See below for testing.
 You should test before updating package_version.txt and before requesting a PRG build.***